Orthodox Jewish feminism: Use of Tefillin

+The Mishnah tractate entitled Nashim ("women" or "wives"), which mainly deals with matters relating to domestic life and marriage is one of the most comprehensive dealing with the legal aspects of the role of women in Judaism.

 Medieval Ashkenazi communities represented a high point in women’s voluntary participation in Judaism, even in aspects supposedly forbidden to them by Talmudic law.
 Women of Northern France were known to put on tefillin to pray.
 In addition to tefillin, women were documented as being counted in prayer quorums, and serving as a sandeka'it at circumcision feasts.
 However, the political and economic situation of European Jewry gradually worsened beginning in the 13th century.
 In response, communities reverted to more traditional practices, and most of the gains Jewish women had achieved were put to a stop.

 Activities

 Orthodox Jewish feminists participate in a number of organized and informal activities which both demonstrate their commitment to their values as both feminists and as Orthodox Jews.

 Holding conferences of various kinds is a major activity that Orthodox Jewish feminists use to educate, show recognition, and strengthen the movement.
 JOFA organizes conferences for its members and the public drawing crowds from both North America, and internationally.
 As well, some Orthodox feminists participate in partnership minyanim and other independent minyanim where they feel comfortable and are permitted to practice Judaism in their unique way.
 This phenomenon was the topic of discussion of Mechhon Hadar, a conference about independent minyanim.